5T33Z0/OC-Little-Translated/11_Graphics/iGPU/AMD/README.md

 The first kext is called **NootedRed** (formerly known as **WhateverRed**) and is the latest addition to the list of Lilu plugins.
 It's still in an early state of research and development so don't expect it to be working perfectly yet.

 ### Supported Models
-Fully functional for the following iGUs (Ryzen 3XXX series and older):
+Fully functional for the following iGPUs (Ryzen 3XXX series and older):

 - **Picasso**
 - **Raven**